weaveworks-guides/weave-net-legacy/ubuntu-all-in-one/README.md

 curl 10.3.1.1
 ~~~

-This produces output similar to the output listed below from the container on your second host.
+This returns the following from the 'Hello World' service running on weave-gs-02:

 ~~~javascript
 {